ALL PROJECTS will be assessed and given a firm quote BEFORE any work begins.

 $250 (400 pages); after that, $1/page.

 English only.
-(But smatterings of other languages won't cause any issues.)
+(But smatterings of other languages will be OK.)

 As per the client's wishes, projects will be set up in either Canadian Style, US Style or British Style.
 (If clients wish to submit their MSs to several countries' publishers, we can set up three separate versions.
 Fee will depend on which direction we are going in.
 Example: Canadian or British to US style is fairly quick; the converse is not.)